aws-samples/eks-workshop-v2/website/docs/security/kyverno/introduction-kyverno.md

 ---
-title : "Introduction on Kyverno" weight : 131
+title: "Introduction on Kyverno"
+sidebar_position: 131
 ---

 Kyverno (Greek for “govern”) is a policy engine designed specifically for Kubernetes.
 Kyverno a Cloud Native Computing Foundation (CNCF) incubating project, is a Policy-as-Code (PaC) solution that includes a policy engine designed for Kubernetes.